 Firmness, Feel, & Comfort

-With regards to overall support, I think the Casper does a pretty good job.
-For sleepers that are an average weight, you’re perfect.
+With regards to overall support, I think the Casper is fairly average.
+For sleepers that are an average weight, you will probably be fine.
 However, for heavier sleepers the deep compression support is a bit lacking.
-This is simply due to sinking deeper into the foams, beyond the more comfortable and supportive layers.
+This is simply due to sinking deeper into the foams, engaging more notably with the transitional poly foam and base poly foam layers.

 Casper does a good job keeping the mattress cool.
-The hybrid design with the latex layer on top and an extra porous fabric atop the cover helps to maintain a cooler sleeping surface.
+The hybrid design with the poly foam layer on top and an extra porous fabric atop the cover helps to maintain a cooler sleeping surface.

 - Warranty – 10 years